JellefAbbenseth/Software-playground/README.md

 # GrowthV2
- first small project of a text-based RPG
+second small project of a text-based RPG it includes a minimalised GUI and was created based on the first small project